PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Custom Running Modes
 ====================

-Some mode may be much more complicated than a simple sans measurement.
+Some modes may be much more complicated than a simple sans measurement.
 For example, a SESANS measurement needs to setup the DAE for two periods, manage the flipper state, and switch between those periods.
 From the user's perspective, this is all handled in the same manner as a normal measurement.

 >>> set_default_dae(setup_dae_sesans)
 >>> measure("SESANS Test", frames=6000)